-While missionaries and associates have served within AGUSM Administration for quite a while, U.S. Specialized officially became the seventh Window of AGUSM in 2020.
+While missionaries and associates have served within U.S. Missions Administration for quite a while, U.S. Specialized officially became the seventh ministry of U.S. Missions in 2020.
 Its personnel operate in unique assignments, often serving in niche or one-of-a-kind roles.
 The U.S. Specialized department provides a space to catalyze and resource these individuals in their distinct ministry work and initiatives.